DamianZaremba/damianzaremba.co.uk/content/_posts/2013-01-20-what-is-anycast-and-why-would-i-use-it.markdown

 This is slightly oversimplified as there is a certain level of tuning needed to stop flapping, which can cause your updates to be delayed (due to dampening timers etc).

-I won't go into the BGP configuration in this post as it's a little lengthy to explain/draw how routing ables look, essentially you configure your neighbours and send them /32 routes - [cisco](http://www.cisco.com/en/US/tech/tk365/technologies_configuration_example09186a008009456d.shtml) have a nice example for configuring BGP on IOS.
+I won't go into the BGP configuration in this post as it's a little lengthy to explain/draw how routing tables look, essentially you configure your neighbours and send them /32 routes - [cisco](http://www.cisco.com/en/US/tech/tk365/technologies_configuration_example09186a008009456d.shtml) have a nice example for configuring BGP on IOS.
 Be careful (use filters) when dealing with BGP/EGP protocols as you can do really weird things ;)

 The routing after we start using 'Anycast' IPs